freqtrade/freqtrade/docs/stoploss.md

 * the stop loss would get triggered once the asset dropps below 98$
 * assuming the asset now increases to 102$
 * the stop loss will now be 2% of 102$ or 99.96$
-* now the asset drops in value to 101$, the stop loss, will still be 99.96$, and would trigger at 99.96$.
+* now the asset drops in value to 101$, the stop loss will still be 99.96$ and would trigger at 99.96$.

 In summary: The stoploss will be adjusted to be always be 2% of the highest observed price.